Skip to content

 When to use it

-• When you need high-performance object storage and want to avoid cloud lock-in.
+• When you need high-performance object storage for AI/ML or production applications.

-• For local development where you need an S3 API without paying for AWS.
+• For local development where you need a reliable S3 API.

 When not to use it

-• If you only need a small amount of storage and prefer a managed service (consider Storj or Amazon S3).
+• If you only need a few hundred GBs and prefer a managed service (consider Storj).

 Licensing and cost